bohdankurshev/portfolio/powerbi-projects/AdventureWorks_Report/dax_measures.md

 # DAX Measures Documentation

-A structured and professionally formatted collection of DAX measures with clear explanations.
-Measures are grouped logically to improve readability and understanding.
+A structured and professionally formatted collection of DAX measures with clear explanations, designed to provide a transparent and comprehensive overview of the analytical logic used in this Power BI project.

 ---